JohnAdib/3d-print-manager/README.md

 - **Backend pipeline**: Runs static analysis with PHPStan, formats code using Laravel Pint, and runs PHPUnit tests.
 - **Frontend pipeline**: Runs linting, format checks, and any frontend-related tests, along with building the frontend.

+### Assumptions

+Here’s a quick rundown of the assumptions

+- It seemed like an MVP task.
+- With no database mentioned, I saved everything in JSON format.
+- I assumed users were guests, so no login system.
+- There wasn’t time for an admin panel, so project submissions need to be manually checked.
+Adding logs could help track submissions.
+- There are plenty of other improvements that could be added with more time.

 ### TODO

 **UI**